 Mini-desserts are still a hot trend, even if they don’t represent a brand-new blip on the radar.
-According to a recent article in QSR Magazine, mini-desserts have been on the National Restaurant Association’s “What’s Hot” list every year since 2006.
+According to a article in QSR Magazine, mini-desserts have been on the National Restaurant Association’s “What’s Hot” list every year since 2006.
 However, there are three great reasons to believe that the mini-dessert trend is here to stay, at least for a few years: they are highly appealing to customers, they are profitable to restaurant operators, and lastly, they still contain great potential for growth and adaptation.

 So, what makes mini-desserts so attractive?
 Their long curling lashes?
 Violet eyes?
 Let’s start with what makes them appealing on the consumer-end of the spectrum.
 There are three main reasons mini-desserts have selling-power for today’s diners: